Governor Shapiro Signs Executive Order to Open Up New Opportunities for Small Businesses and Small Diverse Businesses, Improve State Procurement Practices

 Pennsylvania small businesses and small diverse businesses can find details on BDISBO, contracting opportunities, and other resources on the Bureau of Diversity, Inclusion, and Small Business Opportunities website.

-Improving State Government Contracting Opportunities for Pennsylvania’s Small Business and Small Diverse Businesses, Read Executive Order 2023-18.
+Read Executive Order 2023-18, Improving State Government Contracting Opportunities for Pennsylvania’s Small Business and Small Diverse Businesses.

 For more information about the Department of Community and Economic Development, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.